probably-an-organization/website_tournament/README.md

 ## Using Docker

 1. [Install Docker](https://docs.docker.com/get-docker/) on your machine.
-1. Build your container: `docker build -t website-tournament .`.
+1. Build your container: `docker build . -t website_tournament --build-arg GITHUB_TOKEN=enter-token-here`.
 1. Run your container: `docker run -p 3000:3000 website-tournament`.

 You can view your images created with `docker images`.